tohagan/sencha-ico-moon/README.md

 Converts an [*Ico Moon*](https://icomoon.io/app) project file into a SASS file for use in a [*Sencha Touch*](www.sencha.com/products/touch) project.

-Basically I got tied of having to manually re-enter character codes everytime I updated the font file since it's difficult to avoid changing them and the CSS file provide by *Ico Moon* does not work with the SASS `icon()` macro used by Sencha Touch apps.
+Basically I got tied of having to manually re-enter character codes everytime I updated the font file since it's difficult to avoid changing them and the CSS file provided by *Ico Moon* does not work with the SASS `icon()` macro used by Sencha Touch apps.

 You can also assign names your icons in your *Ico Moon* project and they become `iconCls` names (with an `ico-` prefix) in your Sencha project.